-About KTTCWhat is now KTTC-DT2 began on September 21, 1998 after KTTC entered into a partnership with The WB 100+, a national programming service operated by The WB for television markets ranked greater than 100, and cable systems in the Rochester area.
-Prior to 1998, The WB's programming was available in Rochester via WGN-TV's national feed or local WB affiliate KMWB (now WUCW) in Minneapolis-Saint Paul.
-It was a cable-exclusive station, and as a result, used the call sign "KWBR" (standing for "The WB Rochester") in a fictional manner for identification purposes.
-KTTC provided local advertisement opportunities and performed promotional duties for the outlet.
+About KTTCWhat is it now?
+On September 21, 1998, KTTC formed a collaboration with The WB 100+, a nationwide programming service owned by The WB for television markets ranked more than 100, and cable companies in the Rochester region to launch KTTC-DT2.
+Prior to 1998, Rochester could watch WGN-national TV's feed or local WB station KMWB (now WUCW) in Minneapolis-Saint Paul.
+It was a cable-only station, thus it used the call letters "KWBR" (for "The WB Rochester") in a fictitious way for identification.
+KTTC provides local advertising possibilities as well as promotional services for the station.

-On January 24, 2006, CBS Corporation (which became separate from Viacom after 2005) and Warner Bros.
-Television (the company which owned The WB) announced they then would cease operating the UPN and WB networks and combine their resources to create a programming service entitled The CW.
-The letters would represent the first initial of the new network's respective corporate parents.
+On January 24, 2006, CBS Corporation (which separated from Viacom in 2005) and Warner Bros.
+Television (the firm that controlled The WB) announced that they will quit operating the UPN and WB networks and merge their resources to form The CW.
+The letters would reflect the first initials of the respective corporate parents of the new network.

-On September 18 of that year, The CW officially launched nationwide at which point KTTC added a new second digital subchannel to simulcast "KWBR" and allowing non-cable subscribers access to the new network.
-With its over-their-air launch, "KWBR" began using KTTC-DT2 as its official calls and became part of The CW Plus, a successor to The WB 100+.
+On September 18, same year, The CW went national, and KTTC introduced a new second digital subchannel to simulcast "KWBR" and provide non-cable subscribers with access to the new network.
+With its over-the-air debut, "KWBR" adopted the call letters KTTC-DT2 and joined The CW Plus, the successor of The WB 100+.